cjeanm11/ec2-ebs-migration/README.md

 ### EBS Volume Migration to New EC2 Instance with Terraform

-This Terraform script provides two different strategies to migrate an existing AWS EBS volume to a new EC2 instance, based on the current Git branch.
+This Terraform script provides three different strategies to migrate an existing AWS EBS volume to a new EC2 instance, based on the current Git branch.

 #### 1. Snapshot-Based Strategy (i.e. `git checkout main`):
 *	Captures the state of the existing EBS volume by creating a snapshot.